RubyLearning/blog/content/post/2007/04/29/startupsin-interview.md

 ---
-title: "Startups.in Interview"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-04-29"
-layout: post
 categories:
 - news
 - rails
 - ruby
+date: 2007-04-29
+layout: post
+title: Startups.in Interview
 ---

 Nag.
 B is the brain behind **[Startups.in](http://startups.in/)**.
 Startups.in simplifies the establishment of startups through a collaborative approach that is a win-win situation to all the involved